Live Stream Pinewood Derby

 Everything this guide will go over is implemented into this YouTube live stream.
 You will see why it is necessary to procure a few extra media items to ensure that you have a truly excellent presentation that everyone can enjoy!
 This is an excellent reference for a well streamed event is this race.
 It is an excellent template format, and they thought of everything!
 This one utilizes a free racing management software system.
 It also seems that he used 4x cameras and an external microphone for the master of ceremony.

 Derby Magic Timer and Software

-If you are using The Derby Magic Timer and Race Management software, here is their walk through for how to setup a virtual race.
-Again another excellent job.
-They have utilized, 2 camera system with OBS and Twitch as well.
-To Date they are the only vendor who responded to any outside collaboration.
+If you are using The Derby Magic Timer and Race Management software, here is their walkthrough on how to set up a virtual race.
+Again, another excellent job.
+They have utilized a 2-camera system with OBS and Twitch as well.
+To date, they are the only vendor who responded to any outside collaboration.